 On occasion it may be required to save files without knowing or requiring a particular number sequence, for example when saving interim results or backups during large calculations.
-Using an internal counter is one option, but this does not work when there are already existing files with those names, or when the code is stopped-and-started, or throws errors.
-This function offers one simple solution: call the function with the required file (or folder) name, the required suffix (with starting integer) and the file extension (if any), and it will return the next unused name.
+Using an internal counter is one option, but this does not work when there are already existing files with those names, or when the code is stopped-and-started, or throws errors while calculating.
+This function offers one simple solution: call the function with the required file (or folder) name, the required suffix (including the starting integer) and the file extension (if any), and it will return the next unused name.

 %% Inputs %%

-1. The basic file or folder name string (1xN char), without the file extension (if any).
+1. The basic file or folder name, without the file extension (if any).
 If the location to be checked for existing files is not the current directory then the basic name must use a relative or absolute path to that location.

-2. the suffix string (1xN char), which must contain the starting number.
+2. the suffix, which must contain the starting number.
 Some examples of suffixes are: '0', '_1', '(5)', '.backup.0001', '_temp_050', etc..
 This suffix will be appended to the file/folder name (before the file extension), and the number will be incremented to identify the first unused name starting from the number provided in the suffix.
-Thus the suffix controls:
+Thus the suffix defines: